Trekking in Nepal during June

 - The monsoon season might start while you are trekking.

-- The leeches might start coming out in the elevations below 2400 meters if it starts to rain.
+- The leeches might start coming out below 2400 meters if it rains.

 - It can be hot and humid in lower elevation areas.

 - Insects in the lower altitude areas can bite you – bring suitable insecticide.

-- June is still early, but the monsoon rains could disrupt domestic flights to or from Short take-off and landing strip (STOL) airports like Lukla, Jomsom, Juphal.
-In addition, landslides can block roads causing delays in your holiday program (the 3rd week of June is early monsoon, unlikely for landslides, but one never knows).
+- June is still early, but the monsoon rains could disrupt domestic flights to or from Short take-off and landing strips (STOL) airports like Lukla, Jomsom, and Juphal.
+In addition, landslides can block roads causing delays in your holiday program (the 3rd week of June is an early monsoon, unlikely for landslides, but one never knows).

 The first three weeks of June 2019 experienced some pre-monsoon rain throughout Nepal.
 The monsoon was ‘late’ by about ten days and arrived on the 20th of June.
 The monsoon’s arrival was still weak until the end of the month.